 Here you’ll be able to see the turtles’ heads as they come up to the surface for air.
 Along the way, you can also observe a variety of birds that live in the mangroves around the river.
 At the end of the tour, you’ll visit the Las Salinas salt farm where you can see how the locals produce and extract sea salt.

-RELATED POST: Wondering which other places to add to your Guatemala bucket list?
-Then read my guide to visiting the ancient Mayan ruins of Tikal in northern Guatemala.
-It’s an unforgettable experience that you don’t wanna miss!
+RELATED POSTS: Wondering which other places to add to your Guatemala bucket list?
+Then read my guide to visiting the ancient Mayan ruins of Tikal and my hiking guide to Acatenango Volcano (where you can see lava!).
+Both are unforgettable experiences that you don’t wanna miss!

 5) Take a Guatemalan cooking class